OCHA-DAP/ds-storms-pipeline/README.md

-# Cyclone Pipeline
+# Storms Pipeline

-This repository contains code to download and process cyclone forecasts and observations from various sources.
+This repository contains code to download and process storm forecasts and observations from various sources.

 ## Getting started